laprej/laprej-www/_drafts/research-statement.md

 First is the  model based approach.
 This  area may  contain  the  greatest possible  range  of optimizations.
 Small changes to model behavior or algorithms may yield orders of magnitude in performance improvements.
-This is particularly true when dealing with the "broadcast" problem, i.e., where sending  one event may generate ``receive'' events on many other nodes.
+This is particularly true when dealing with the "broadcast" problem, i.e., where sending  one event may generate ``receive'' events on many other nodes [1].
 Such exponential event growth  can be difficult for  simulation engines to handle  in a performance-sensitive  manner.
 By  converting the  wireless broadcast model into  a model similar  to a token-ring, we are  able to bypass this performance-crushing phenomenon.